EnriqueCepeda/compilador_haskell/README.md

 ## ENGLISH
 Compiler and interpreter made in Haskell of a [concrete subset of PASCAL lenguage]((docs/grammar.bnf)).
-Work done for Declarative Programming subject by Raul Bernalte Sánchez and Enrique Cepeda Villamayor.
+Work done for Declarative Programming subject made by [Raul Bernalte Sánchez](https://www.linkedin.com/in/ra%C3%BAl-bernalte-s%C3%A1nchez-467123194/) and [Enrique Cepeda Villamayor](https://www.linkedin.com/in/enrique-cepeda-23154915a/).

 ### Requirements
 1. [Cabal 2.0.0](https://www.haskell.org/cabal/)